jonathanvajda/verdant-invention/README.md

 The basic setup of the ontology viewing service is as follows
 - Catalog
-  - This displays ontologies in a list, with the ontology's decription.
+  - This displays ontologies in a list, with the ontology's description.
+  - Displays simple metrics (errors, warnings, etc.)
+  - Each file format provided
+- Ontology page
+  - This displays the particular ontology, with the ontology's fill annotations.
+  - Displays the metrics
+  - Displays the taxonomy

 ## Logic